rpivo/react-automation-profiler-example-app/README.md

 This example app uses some repurposed code provided by [Kent Dodds'](https://twitter.com/kentcdodds) article [When to useMemo and useCallback](https://kentcdodds.com/blog/usememo-and-usecallback).
 The code illustrates use cases for certain React memoization techniques and has been slightly rewritten here to show use cases for react-automation-profiler.

+While testing the app, try replacing some of the code inside **App.tsx** with some of the provided commented-out code (see comments within the file).
+Using `React.memo()` and `React.useCallback()` with both of the button components will result in the least number of renders.

 ### Contents
 - [To Demo](#To-Demo)
 - [Example Scripts](#Example-Scripts)